-Canon 1D versus Nikon D7000
+Canon 1D vs Nikon D7000

-The Canon EOS-1D and the Nikon D7000 are two digital cameras that were announced, respectively, in September 2001 and September 2010.
+The Canon EOS-1D and the Nikon D7000 are two digital cameras that were revealed to the public, respectively, in September 2001 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-H (1D) and an APS-C (D7000) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Nikon provides 16.1 MP.
+The Canon has a resolution of 4.1 megapixels, whereas the Nikon provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is considerably smaller (44 percent) than the Canon 1D.
 Moreover, the D7000 is substantially lighter (51 percent) than the 1D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.